Australian Curriculum Version 9.0

 Language

-Expressing and developing ideasExplore the effect of choices when framing an image, placement of elements in the image, and salience on composition of still and moving images in a range of types of texts (ACELA1496) (EN2-8B)
+Language for expressing and developing ideasExplore the effect of choices when framing an image, placement of elements in the image, and salience on composition of still and moving images in texts (AC9E4LA10)

 Literature

-Use metalanguage to describe the effects of ideas, text structures and language features of literary texts (ACELT1604) (EN2-8B)
+Engaging with and responding to literatureDescribe the effects of text structures and language features in literary texts when responding to and sharing opinions (AC9E4LE02)

 Literacy